KMilej/java-test-to-delete/README.md

 ```

 This script will:
-- Checks Approov authentication and required tools — verifies that approov and curl are available, and confirms Approov CLI login works.
+- Checks Approov authentication and required tools - verifies that approov and curl are available, and confirms Approov CLI login works.
-- tests Approov state and setup — calls /approov-state to detect whether token checking is enabled or disabled.
+- tests Approov state and setup - calls /approov-state to detect whether token checking is enabled or disabled.
-- Runs endpoint tests — performs HTTP requests for: `/unprotected (no token), /token-check (valid/invalid tokens), /token-binding-1 and /token-binding-2 (with bound headers like Authorization and Content-Digest).`
+- Runs endpoint tests - performs HTTP requests for: `/unprotected (no token), /token-check (valid/invalid tokens), /token-binding-1 and /token-binding-2 (request is sent with bound headers: Authorization and Content-Digest).`

 </details>